Travel Insurance – everything you need to know!

 Cover for when you travel while pregnant is possible!
 However, it is considered a pre-existing medical condition, and cover may depend on how far along you are in your pregnancy.
 Make sure you explore your travel insurance options carefully before you buy or even travel.
 Read more...

 There are many questions expectant mothers have when considering travelling overseas with bub on the way.
 Being safe and healthy while travelling would definitely be one of those questions.
 This guide aims to do just that!
 Read more...

 Are you an expectant mother?
 Not sure what a babymoon is?
 Check out our cute infographic, with the top tips for travelling overseas while pregnant and on your babymoon.
 Read more...

 Cancer is considered a pre-existing medical condition that is not usually covered by travel insurance.
-Find out the options for travel insurance that can provide cover for your type of situation.
+Find out the options for cover for your type of situation.

 Pre-existing conditions like depression, bipolar disorder, anxiety and other mental illnesses don’t prevent you from travelling, but can affect the cover you can get on travel insurance.
 Check with your insurance provider to see if they are able to cover you for your pre-existing medical condition.
 Read more...

 Heart conditions can spring up at any time in our lives and, in some cases, cause things to come to a standstill.
 While some heart conditions may not give you any trouble, it’s important to find out the type of cover you can take out, to cover you for your medical expenses.
 Read more...